bnanes/svg-embed-and-crop/README.md

 -    Cropping image data that lies outside the images' clipping frame.
 -    Optionally applying jpeg compression.
+-    Optionally resampling images above a maximum resolution
 -    Writing the cropped and possibly compressed image data directly in the SVG file.

-By cropping image data that lies outside the clipping frame or applying jpeg compression, the resulting file size can be reduced significantly.
+By cropping image data that lies outside the clipping frame, applying jpeg compression, or resampling images above a maximum resolution, the resulting file size can be reduced significantly.
-Alternatively, if preserving image quality is a priority jpeg compression can be explicitly avoided.
+Alternatively, if preserving image quality is a priority jpeg compression and resampling can be explicitly avoided.

 The plugin uses [ImageJ](http://rsbweb.nih.gov/ij/) to load and manipulate the image data and